edbennett/sp2n-multirep-202203/README.md

 This repository contains the analysis code used to prepare the plots and tables included in [Lattice studies of the Sp(4) gauge theory with two fundamental and three antisymmetric Dirac fermions][multirep-paper].

+In particular, likely due to the Mathematica implementation of the fitting functions, answers do not reproduce bit-wise; there are fluctuations within error bars visible in final results.

 ## Health warning

 This analysis was originally performed manually using Mathematica, and was